-- media negotiation.Editor's Note: Necessary functions in the context of multicast operation are FFS.
+- media negotiation.

 5.3.3.3.3 Reference point SIP-2 (between the SIP core and the SIP AS)

 The SIP-2 reference point, which exists between the SIP core and the SIP AS for establishing a session in support of MC service, shall use the ISC and Ma reference points as defined in 3GPP TS 23.002 [8].
 The SIP-2 reference point is used for: